 Koger Cosmetic Clinic & Medspa offers breast reduction for women in Palm Beach County, including West Palm Beach, Vero Beach, Wellington, and the surrounding areas of Florida.

-Back and neck discomfort paired with other issues, such as bra straps biting into the shoulders and rashes or infections under the breasts, are all common problems ladies with large breasts may experience.
-Surgical intervention to reduce breast size will minimize both the volume and weight of a woman’s breasts while also reshaping them and giving them a younger, perkier, more uplifted appearance.
-In certain cases, health insurance may cover all or part” the expense of breast reduction surgery, especially if the patient’s health is being negatively impacted.
+Back and neck discomfort paired with other issues—such as bra straps biting into the shoulders and rashes or infections under the breasts—are all common problems ladies with large breasts may experience.
+Surgical intervention to reduce breast size will minimize both the volume and weight of a woman’s breasts while reshaping them and giving them a younger, perkier, more uplifted appearance.
+In certain cases, health insurance may cover all or part of the expense of breast reduction surgery, especially if the patient’s health is being negatively impacted.

 Most reduction surgery is performed on women who find their large breasts restrict their mobility and cause physical discomfort.

 In most cases, reduction surgery isn’t considered until a woman’s breasts have fully developed.
 There are cases where the surgery may be performed earlier if a young woman is suffering severe physical discomfort solely because of her breast size.
 It is best for a prospective breast reduction patient to have realistic goals and understand what the surgery and recovery entail.